thin-edge/thin-edge.io_examples/c8y-operations/Command/README.md

 2. run pip3 install -r requirements.txt from this Command directory
 3. Copy c8y_Command to the following directory "/etc/tedge/operations/c8y/"
 4. Copy c8y_Command.py to the following directory "/bin/"
-5. Make sure, that both files do have permissions for beeing executed by tedge_mapper ("chmod 777 FILENAME")
+5. Make sure, that both files do have permissions for beeing executed by tedge_mapper ("chmod 644 c8y_Command and chmod 555 c8y_Command.py")

 ## Usage

 Make sure thin-edge.io is connected to Cumulocity.
 If installation is done properly accoording to the steps above, you hae to disconnect and reconnect thin-edge.io.
-In that way the suppoertedOperations will be updated.
+In that way the suppoerted Operations will be updated.

 ```shell
 sudo tedge disconnect c8y